-ENC1101 C, Enhanced English Composition I, 5 hrs., 4 crs. \$5.00 lab fee (Enrollment requirements: Must qualify to enroll in ENC1101 or ENC1101C.)
-This course embodies the fundamentals of effective expression with emphasis on the various forms of expository writing, logical and imaginative thinking, and reading for understanding.
-The course provides instruction in sentence structure, diction, organization of short essays, correct usage of Edited American English, documentation skills, and writing with sources.
-In addition to containing the same course content as the lecture/discussion format of ENC1101, this course contains one credit hour of lab instruction with enhanced learning support that includes, without being limited to, student-teacher writing conferences, writers' workshops, peer review sessions, supplemental mini-lectures, as well as practice and review of the conventions of Edited American English.
-This course includes extensive writing and is intended for students who will benefit from enhanced learning support with their composition and grammar skills.
-This course fulfills students' general education requirements in Communications.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+ENC1101 C, Enhanced English Composition I, 5 hrs., 4 crs. \$5.00 lab fee This course introduces students to rhetorical concepts and audience-centered approaches to writing including composing processes, language conventions and style, and critical analysis and engagement with written texts and other forms of communication.
+In addition to containing the same course content as the lecture/discussion format of ENC 1101, this course incorporates one credit hour of lab instruction with enhanced learning support in grammar and composition skills.
+This additional support includes but is not limited to student-teacher writing conferences, writers' workshops, peer review sessions, supplemental mini-lectures, and practice and review of the conventions of Edited American English.
+This is a course for which students will produce extensive collegelevel writing which requires completion with a minimum grade of "C."